squadinfinity/brainyplay-landing-sparkle/README.md

 ### **For Parents**
 - 🐛 Bug reports and usability feedback
 - 💡 Feature requests and ideas
-- 📢 Spread the word about Ayla
+- 📢 Spread the word about Lumixcorp
 - ⭐ Rate and review our platform

 ---